Zedonboy/elizabethSite/src/markdowns/kamsi.md

 rank: "Grandson"
 ---

 Grandmama ,  my mummy said you have gone to meet Jesus and I will not see you again.
 Grandma I love you.
 Tell Jesus I love him too.
-Granny I miss you.## Chibuike Chukwurah
+Granny I miss you.
-Son-in-law

 ## Kamsiyochukwu Nwafor
 Your Grandson